ni/monodrive-documentation/docs/monoDrive_home/BBox-traffic-sign.md

 6. Once selected, all the bounding boxes for the current asset will be visible (as seen in the above image).

 7. Select bounding box 3 under Details&rarr;Collision&rarr;Boxes and expand it.

 8. Modify the Name parameter of Box 3.
-The image shown below illustrates the ‘Name’ updated as ‘’lamp’.
+The image shown below illustrates the ‘Name’ updated as 'lamp'.
 Box 3 is the lamp portion of the streetlight.
     <p class="img_container">
     <img class="wide_img" src="../img/stmesh_stlight_step8.png"/>
     </p>